 The City collects and treats wastewater at its Ventura Water Reclamation Facility (VWRF).
 The reclamation facility capacity is currently permitted for 14MGD; however, the secondary treatment limits the plant capacity to 12 MGD.
 The reclamation facility is permitted to discharge an annual average of up to 9 MGD.
 The VWRF discharges less than this during drought conditions.
 A portion of the tertiary treated effluent is pumped to recycled water customers and the remaining tertiary treated effluent is discharged to the Santa Clara River Estuary (Estuary).
 The recycled water produced from the VWRF is used for general irrigation of the two golf courses, a City park, and landscape irrigation areas located along the existing distribution alignment.
-The City's average annual recycled water demand is approximately 700 AFY.
+The City's 2015 Urban Water Management Plan projected that annual recycled water demand would be 700 AFY in 2019.